OctechSolutions/Aperture/ApertureStage3Report.md

 Throughout the entire usability test, subjects highlighted some issues but generally had an enjoyable experience.
 They highlighted that the user interface was intuitive and easy to use, especially the introduction of our gaming system.

-The participants were able to complete the tasks with relative ease and grasped the application's ethos along with the concept of "gamification."
+The participants were able to complete the tasks with relative ease and grasped the application's ethos along with the concept of "playification."

 The issues highlighted mainly dealt with navigations in the app being hard and the chat page being confusing.
 Moreover, a dark mode feature should be added to make it a more enjoyable experience.